mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Bluffing Your Way Past a Guard: Opposed Persuade check (1D minutes, INT or SOC).
 Haggling in a Bazaar: Opposed Persuade check (1D minutes, INT or SOC).
 Intimidating a Thug: Opposed Persuade check (1D minutes, STR or SOC).
 Asking the Alien Space Princess to Marry You: Formidable (14+) Persuade check (1D x 10 minutes, SOC).

-Pilot The Pilot skill specialities cover different forms of spacecraft.
+Pilot The Pilot skill specialties cover different forms of spacecraft.
 See the Spacecraft Operations chapter for more details.

-Specialities
+Specialties

 - Small Craft: Shuttles and other craft under 100 tons.
 - Spacecraft: Trade ships and other vessels between 100 and 5,000 tons.
 - [[Capital]] Ships: Battleships and other ships over 5,000 tons.

 Profession A Traveller with a Profession skill is trained in producing useful goods or services.
-There are many different Profession specialities but each one works the same way – the Traveller can make a Profession check to earn money on a planet that supports that trade.
+There are many different Profession specialties but each one works the same way – the Traveller can make a Profession check to earn money on a planet that supports that trade.
 The amount of money raised is Cr250 x the Effect of the check per month.
 Unlike other skills with specialties, levels in the Profession skill do not grant the ability to use other specialties at level 0.
 Each specialty must be learned individually.
 Someone with a Profession skill of 0 has a general grasp of working for a living but little experience beyond the most menial jobs.

-There are a huge range of potential specialities for this skill, one for every possible profession in the universe.
+There are a huge range of potential specialties for this skill, one for every possible profession in the universe.
 Some examples suitable to a science fiction setting are given here.
 Also note that on some worlds other skills, such as Animals or Electronics (computers), may be used to earn a living in the same manner as Profession skills.

-Specialities
+Specialties

 - Belter: Mining asteroids for valuable ores and minerals.
 - Biologicals: Engineering and managing artificial organisms.